mridang/jacksandra/README.md

 annotation is provided as there doesn't seem to be corresponding annotation in the Datastax libraries.

 A schema may or may not have a `@StaticColumn` annotation at all static columns are optional.

+### Adding custom types

+You can easily add support for custom types.

 ## License